duncanatt/detecter/tutorial/docs/using-detecter/outline-instrumentation.md

 For this example, we will use an Elixir implementation of our *buggy* calculator server.
 This implementation, shown below, is identical to the one in Erlang in every aspect, except for the programming language syntax.
+In particular, function invocations in Elixir may omit the parentheses (*e.g.*, `#!elixir send`, `#!elixir self`), and atoms are prepended with a colon (*e.g.*, `#!elixir :add`).
+Elixir variables are specified in *lowercase*, as opposed to Erlang, which must be capitalised.
+Finally, messages in Elixir are sent using the function `#!elixir send`, that accepts the PID of the recipient process and the message to be sent as arguments, and is the counterpart to `#!erlang !` in Erlang.

 ```elixir
 def start(n) do